MixinNetwork/developers.mixin.one/developers-docs/docs/introduction.md

 Mixin Network is an open network, it's open to the developers at both Kernel (aka, the Mainnet) and Mixin API levels.

-According to the business needs and requirements, developers can choose the appropriate way to develop their dApps, chains, and any applications based on Mixin Network.
+According to the business needs and requirements, developers can choose the appropriate way to develop their Apps, chains, and any applications based on Mixin Network.

 ## Dive into the Kernel